serhiiboreiko/react-boilerplate/README.md

 You can always run this with some options like `--watch`.
 (See jest [docs](https://jestjs.io/docs/en/cli))

-This will generate 3 reports.
+> This will generate 3 reports.
 With test results and with test coverage.
-In the `jest-output` you will find `coverage` and `test-results` folders.
+In the `./jest-output` you will find `coverage` and `test-results` folders.
 Test results you can view either as json or as html.

 #### Storybook